soxueren/atsd/api/network/series.md

 ## Series Tags, Text Value, Messages

-Text values inserted with the `x:` field tag are converted to unique identifiers when stored, which differentiates them from series tags inserted with the `m:` field tag
+Text inserted with the `x:` field annotates the accompanying numeric value and is not part of the series composite key.

-Series tags are part of each series' composite primary key, whereas text values are not.
+Series tags, on the other hand, are part of each series' composite primary key.

-Since the total number of unique tag value identifiers is [limited](README.md#schema) to `16,777,215`, series tag values are not well suited for values with high cardinality such as random values or continuously incrementing values (time, counters).
+Since the total number of unique tag value identifiers is [limited](README.md#schema) to `16,777,215`, series tags are not recommended for high cardinality fields such as random values or continuously incrementing values (time, counters).

-A text value, on the other hand, is stored `as is`, without converting it to an identifier.
-A text value can be used to annotate a numeric observation without changing the series' primary key.
+A text value, on the other hand, is stored as an annotation, without converting it to an identifier.

 ```ls
 series d:2016-10-13T08:00:00Z e:sensor-1 m:temperature=20.3
 series d:2016-10-13T08:15:00Z e:sensor-1 m:temperature=24.4 x:temperature="Provisional"
 ```

-In this example, the temperature reading at `2016-10-13T08:15:00Z` is characterized as `Provisional`.
+In this example, the temperature reading at `2016-10-13T08:15:00Z` is annotated as `Provisional`.

 A text value can also be used to record observations for series that contain only text values, in which case their numeric values are set to `NaN`.